zenorocha/wedocs/intro/index.md

 # Using WeDeploy API

 ###### Forget about infrastructure.
 WeDeploy helps you to dedicate your time to what really matters: building and scaling great apps.
+Before going further in WeDeploy, make sure you understand its purpose and philosophy.

 <!-- <article id="1-first-section"> -->